 Then, are the beans fresh?
 And how are they processed?
 A lot of people in the world of natural health will pay a premium for raw chocolate, made in small lots but processed to keep all the nutrients as nature intended.

-I recommend a brand called ChocoNat because it is the best raw chocolate experience I've had; it uses freshly picked criollo beans; it is organic and fair trade; and they plant 10 trees for every box sold.
-Given the fact that criollo cost about 10 to 20 times what forastero cost, I think ChocoNat is competitively priced in the raw chocolate arena.
+I recommend a brand called ChocoNat because it is one of the best raw chocolate experiences I've had; it uses freshly picked Criollo beans; it is organic and fair trade; and they plant 10 trees for every box sold.
+Given the fact that Criollo beans cost far more than forastero beans, I think ChocoNat is competitively priced in the raw chocolate arena.